 As previously announced, Cyclopharm is undertaking a number of activities to ensure it is well placed to rapidly roll out TechnegasTM in the USA once USFDA approval has been achieved.
-These activities include, building inventory reserves, the Company has grown its inventories from \$4.7 million to \$5.5 million at year end; pursuing agreements for third-party distribution, service and installation, and administrative support.
+These activities include, building inventory reserves, the Company has grown its inventories from \$4.7 million to \$5.5 million at year end; pursuing agreements for 3rd Party distribution, service and installation, and administrative support.

-It is very important to emphasise that US health insurance reimbursement for TechnegasTM will be based on established nuclear medicine procedures that are agnostic to the approved agents being used.
-Therefore, in the US market TechnegasTM will be reimbursable from day-one.
+It is very important to emphasize that US health insurance reimbursement for Technegas[TM] will be based on established nuclear medicine procedures that are agnostic to the approved agents being used.
+Therefore, in the US market Technegas[TM] will be reimbursable from day-one.